 - Cervical spinal stenosis, which occurs higher up in the spine, causes symptoms in the arms and hands.
 Symptoms typically progress over time.

-“If the narrowing compresses nerves in the spinal cord, you may experience pain and stiffness, numbness or weakness in the legs or arms, a loss of balance, or difficulty walking distances,” said Mark A. Fye, MD, spinal surgeon at Orthopaedic Specialists-UPMC.
+“If the narrowing compresses nerves in the spinal cord, you may experience pain and stiffness, numbness or weakness in the legs or arms, a loss of balance, or difficulty walking distances,” said Mark A. Fye, MD, orthopaedic spine surgeon.

 Treatment of Spinal Stenosis

 Treatment for spinal stenosis varies.
 For mild to moderate stenosis, you may get relief by sitting, lying down, or leaning forward while standing or walking.
 Your doctor also may suggest: